eloqdata/eloq-website/website/blog/2024-08-12-eloqkv/index.md

 But EloqKV’s ease of use goes far beyond API compatibility.
 The real reason EloqKV is user-friendly lies in the fundamental architecture design choices we've made.

-EloqKV can be deployed as a single-node key-value store, much like other existing KV stores such as [Redis](https://redis.io/), [ValKey](https://valkey.io/), [Garnet](https://microsoft.github.io/garnet/)or [DragonflyDB](https://www.dragonflydb.io/).
+EloqKV can be deployed as a single-node key-value store, much like other existing KV stores such as [Redis](https://redis.io/) and [DragonflyDB](https://www.dragonflydb.io/).
 However, EloqKV is inherently designed as a distributed system.
 It can be deployed in a cluster with ease, instantly benefiting from the high availability and scalability that a true distributed system offers—no need for [sentinel](https://redis.io/docs/latest/operate/oss_and_stack/management/sentinel/) or special [cluster mode](https://redis.io/docs/latest/operate/oss_and_stack/management/scaling/).

 Thanks to its built-in cluster awareness and ACID support, a cluster of EloqKV nodes behave almost identically to a single-node EloqKV server.
 When connected to one of the nodes, a Redis-compatible client can access and modify data across all nodes in the cluster, potentially with an extra network hop (physics applies), even when the client is not cluster-aware.
 Furthermore, MULTI commands (i.e., Redis transactions) and Lua scripts can run in the cluster just as they would on a single-node database, eliminating issues like SLOTS and "CROSSSLOT Keys" errors.

 ## Performance and Cost

-Performance and cost are always key metrics for evaluating any database system.
+Performance and cost are always critical metrics when evaluating database systems.
+If you browse the websites of some of the [NoSQL](https://www.scylladb.com/compare/) [database](https://aerospike.com/resources/benchmarks/) [vendors](https://www.dragonflydb.io/blog/scaling-performance-redis-vs-dragonfly), you might get the impression that these are the only factors that matter, given the numerous benchmark articles aimed at outdoing competitors.

 It is sufficient to say that we've put a great deal of thought into these areas, and we encourage you to try out EloqKV and assess it with your own workloads.
 We will share some performance benchmarks for EloqKV in a separate post.

 One thing we'd like to highlight is that some of EloqKV's advanced features—such as enabling log for durability, performing atomic MULTI operations across multiple nodes, and using SSDs to store less frequently accessed (cold) data to reduce memory consumption—may be more cost-effective than you might expect.
 We invite you to test it with your own workloads.
 If you have any comments, suggestions, or questions, feel free to [contact us](/contact).